adriDiazz/WebFinalProject/README.md

 # WebFinalProject
-A club based social media app with vanilla js for my web final project
+A club based social media app with vanilla js

 npm run dev to start the app